About the course

 About the training provider

 The Penistone and Area Partnership is a fantastic place to work and learn.
 It provides a school-based learning opportunity in partnership with Sheffield Hallam University.
 This is an inspirational partnership of 12 primary schools and 5 secondary schools, many of which have achieved Good or better Ofsted ratings.
-This year PGS achieved their best results with 81% of students achieving a grade 4 or above in English and Maths, with 62% grade 5 or above.
+In 2018 PGS achieved their best results with 81% of students achieving a grade 4 or above in English and Maths, with 62% grade 5 or above.
 In Science, 86% of students achieved 2 passes at grade 4 or above and 33% achieving grade 7 or above in both, placing PGS in the top 20% of schools nationally.
 The success continued in A Level with 47% of students achieving A*/A, an ALPs score of 2, putting PGS in the top 5% of providers in the country.
+2019 saw the school continue with string progress with Post-16 placing top 10% in the country.

 The vision, shared by all the schools, is straightforward but powerful – ‘the highest standards of education and care for all’.
 We try to create an environment in which staff, pupils and trainee teachers feel valued and supported.